theforeman/theforeman.org/plugins/katello/3.17/user_guide/remote_databases/index.md

     * restore the DBs on remote servers
     * run foreman-installer with right parameters pointing to the databases.
 It re-configures the databases and start all the services with new DB locations

 ### Important notes:

 * Pulpcore installs a separate PostgreSQL database.
 Databases should be upgraded to avoid conflicts.

-* Katello 3.16 added dependencies provided by the `rh-postgresql12-postgresql-evr` package.
-This should be installed on any external PostgreSQL v12 database before applying any db migrations.

 Note that [Foreman v2.0 requires PostgreSQL v10+](https://theforeman.org/manuals/2.0/index.html#Headlinefeatures).